dlemstra/github-stories/2023/ImageMagick now uses Azure Code Signing/Readme.md

 ### Create Code Signing Account

-The creation of a code signing certificate is done in multiple steps and the first steps is to create a Code Signing Account:
+The creation of a code signing certificate is done in multiple steps and the first step is to create a Code Signing Account:

 ![Code Signing Account](images/CodeSigningAccount.png)

-This Code Signing Account account is used to request and store the code signing certificate.
+This Code Signing Account is used to request and store the code signing certificate.
 A code signing certificate contains information about the company that wants to sign binaries (e.g. .exe/.dll/.nuget).
 The information of this company needs to be validated by the organization that is providing the certificate.

 ### Identity Validation

-The identify validation is done by entering the information of the company.
-The example below is for company that is based in the United States.
+The identity validation is done by entering the information of the company.
+The example below is for a company that is based in the United States.
 ImageMagick Studio LLC was founded in the United States but other countries are also supported and will require different information depending on the country.

 ![Identity validation](images/IdentityValidation.png)

-Once the request has been submitted an email will be send to the "Primary Email" that was entered in the form to approve this.
-When this is approved an automated process will check the information that was entered and within minutes the identify validation will be completed.
+Once the request has been submitted an email will be sent to the "Primary Email" that was entered in the form to approve this.
+When this is approved an automated process will check the information that was entered and within minutes the identity validation will be completed.
 This is a big difference with the process that is normally done by companies that provide code signing certificates.
 But of course there are still edge cases where a manual review needs to be done.
 And in our case a manual review had to be done.
 In that edge case the process will be completed within several days and that is probably still faster than when it was requested through another company.

 ### Create certificate profile